yunusparvezkhan/go-c101/README.md

 ### Variables && Constants

-Variables are declared with the `var` keyword and, constants are declared with `const` keyword in Go.
+Variables are declared with the `var` keyword and, constants are declared with the `const` keyword in Go.

 ### Data Types
 There are mainly 6 types of data in Go.